 - We love using our Easy Mexican Slaw recipe for most of our tacos.

 - Shrimp cooks very fast so be careful not to overcook them.
-When they turn pink then they are ready to be taken off the heat.
+When they turn pink they are ready to be taken off the heat.

 - While you can make the spicy mayo sauce just before assembling these tacos, I prefer allowing the sauce to sit in the fridge for about 30 minutes which helps the flavors to blend and intensify.